Vegan Pizza Recipe with Himalayan Tartary Buckwheat Crust

 And especially with this 100% organic vegan pizza recipe made with a rich Himalayan Tartary Buckwheat crust.

-In fact I was so delighted when I finally nailed this recipe decades back when I first went vegan.
-I knew I’d have to learn to make a dairy-free, gluten-free pizza so I wouldn’t feel deprived.
+In fact I was so delighted when I finally nailed this recipe decades back when I first went vegan, because I knew I’d have to learn to make a dairy-free, gluten-free pizza so I wouldn’t feel deprived.

 So I tackled the dough first, the trickiest part, and then the sauce, and after countless attempts using a symphony of my favorite ingredients, my homemade vegan pizza recipe was born.